 For personal blogging, if you want to create some content for your family or if you simply need a static website, WordPress.com is completely sufficient.
 It might also be a good option if you want to build an enterprise site and can afford their VIP package.

 However, for most people who want to use WordPress in any professional capacity, the self-hosted variety is probably better.
-Many of the advanced features on WordPress.com are default for WordPress.org.
-Plus, the price you pay for them on the hosted variety usually goes a lot further with a self-hosted WordPress site.
+Many of the advanced features on WordPress.com are by default for WordPress.org.
+The price you pay for them on the hosted variety usually goes a lot further with a self-hosted WordPress site.

 Moving From WordPress.com to WordPress.org